lihuamei/DeconPeaker/README.md

 # DeconPeaker: a deconvolution model to identify cell types based on chromatin accessibility data
 ---
-DeconPeaker is a Python code for cell type identification based on chromatin accessibility data for mixture samples,
+DeconPeaker is a deconvolution method to identify cell types of mixture samples by using chromatin accessibility data (ATAC-Seq) and as well as gene expression data (RNA-Seq & Microarray).